-The state and local tax jurisdictions in which the Company is subject to tax-filing obligations recognize the Company's status as a REIT and therefore the Company generally does not pay income tax in such jurisdictions.
+The state and local tax jurisdictions in which the Company is subject to tax-filing obligations generally recognize the Company's status as a REIT and therefore the Company generally does not pay income tax in such jurisdictions.
 The Company may, however, be subject to certain minimum state and local tax filing fees and its TRSs are subject to U.S. federal, state and local taxes.
-The Company recorded a current income tax benefit of \$70 thousand and current income tax expense of \$4 million for the quarters ended March 31, 2022 and 2021, respectively.
+The Company recorded current income tax expense of \$94 thousand and \$24 thousand for the quarter and six months ended June 31, 2022, respectively.
+The Company recorded a current income tax benefit of \$200 thousand for the quarter ended June 30, 2021 and current income tax expense of \$4 million for the six months ended June 30, 2021.